Does “We need to talk” make you nervous and tense when your partner, friend or home-mate confronts you about a necessary conversation?

 Communication with anyone, but especially with your home-mate, shouldn’t make you nervous.
 In fact, you should welcome it because apart from discussing an annoyance, it also opens the door to having an honest conversation about expectations on both sides.
+To make a shared housing situation work you need to know your personal needs and communicate them with your home-mate.

 Time for that talk